SaPhyoThuHtet/myanmar-nlp-tool/syllable-tokenization-unicode/Readme.md

 Syllable Unicode
 =====================

-**How to run**: perl syllbreak-unicode.pl input > output
+**How to run**: perl syllabletokenization-unicode.pl input > output

-**Syllbreak Unicode**: Syllable-break for Burmese, Rakhine, Pali-Burmese, Pa-Oh Unicode, Word-break for English, Character-break for other languages <br /> <br />
+**Syllbreak Unicode**: Syllable-Tokenization for Burmese, Rakhine, Pali-Burmese, Pa-Oh Unicode, Word-break for English, Character-break for other languages <br /> <br />

 **Input**: မင်္ဂလာပါ